preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 ----------------------
 The following can be set here:

-+ **Search Categories**: Available search sategories are listed.
-You can edited or delete them using the icons.
++ **Search Categories**: Available search categories are listed.
+You can edit or delete them using the icons.
 New search categories can be created, see below.
-Search categories are used to divide the Quick search result an d to be displayed as tabs in the Advances search.
+Search categories are used to divide the Quick search result and to be displayed as tabs in the Advanced search.
 + **Search Templates**: Available search templates are listed.
 (More information will be added soon).

 Create a new Search category